-- A.1 Command line options
+- 1 Command line options

-- A.2 CDCONF settings
+- 2 CDCONF settings

-- A.3 Control namelists
+- 3 Control namelists

-- A.3.1 Index of namelists
+- 3.1 Index of namelists

-- A.4 NCONF: IFS configuration parameter
+- 4 NCONF: IFS configuration parameter

-- A.5 Initial data
+- 5 Initial data

-- A.6 GMV and GFL structures implementation and usage
+- 6 GMV and GFL structures implementation and usage

-- A.6.1 GMV structure
+- 6.1 GMV structure

-- A.6.2 GFL structure
+- 6.2 GFL structure

+- 7 Object-driven field API in preparation for Atlas

+- 7.1 Design overview

+- 7.2 Data views: Array accesses in thread-parallel regions

+- 7.3 Changes to development workflow

-A.1 COMMAND LINE OPTIONS
+1 COMMAND LINE OPTIONS

 The primary way to control options within IFS is the namelist input file.
 However, since there are a very large number of options, it is convenient to be able to specify certain standard configurations in a simple way by supplying a small number of UNIX style flags on the command line.
 Any configuration supplied via the command line will automatically override equivalent namelist supplied configuration.
-The available flags are shown in Table A.1.
+The available flags are shown in Table 1.1.

-A.2 CDCONF SETTINGS
+2 CDCONF SETTINGS

 Within subroutines STEPO, STEPOAD and STEPOTL, extensive use is made of a character string CDCONF for controlling the logic flow of transformations between spectral and grid-point space.
-CDCONF is a 9 character variable where each character controls a specific sub-area within IFS, as indicated in Table A.2.
+CDCONF is a 9 character variable where each character controls a specific sub-area within IFS, as indicated in Table 2.2.